maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Services are the ones defining the actual information exchange needed to take place in order to carry our a Maritime Service.

-The Maritime Service Registry [3], or MSR for short, assumes the role of a general  registry for Technical Services.
+The MCP Service Registry [3] service, or MSR for short, assumes the role of a general registry for Technical Services.
 It provides a reference point to the most relevant information and the respective end-points of the registered services and thus to improve the accessibility of available services in the maritime domain.